Rush Lindbaugh behind the golden EIB microphone and the cutting edge of societal evolution.

 Instead, after three days of following the protests, I came to a different conclusion.

-This is Walter Shapiro, a credited liberal journalist who's written for USA Today.
+This is Walter Shapiro, accredited liberal journalist who's written for USA Today.

-Now he's a new republic, but he's been everywhere.
+Now he's at the New Republic, but he's been everywhere.

-Nothing I saw in New York this week justifies the current level of the whole world is watching media coverage.
+Nothing I saw in New York this week justifies the current level of the whole world is watching media coverage, he writes.

 That seems as wildly out of whack as all those months when only a lonely band wrote about income inequality in America.

-The idea of Occupy Wall Street so much larger than the actual reality at the place of its birth, maybe less than meets the eye is an enduring theme uniting all twenty first century political movements.
+The idea of Occupy Wall Street so much larger than the actual reality at the place of its birth, maybe less than meets the eye, is an enduring theme uniting all 21st century political movements.

 Tea Party, after all, was launched with little more than a primal scream on cable TV.